section-engineering-education/engineering-education/articles/android-paging-library/index.md

 In the starting code, we have a `RoomDatabase.Callback` that populates our local database with 50 users on creation.
 We shall be using this data to demonstrate the paging library.

 ### Step 2 — Reading data from Room
 In the `AppDao` interface, we have a function to read data from our database.
-It has a return type of `DataSource.Factory<Int, User>`.
-DataSource is used to load our data in form of pages into a `PagedList` once it is requested.
+It has a return type of `DataSource.Factory<Int, User>`. `DataSource` is used to load our data in form of pages into a `PagedList` once it is requested.

-The `Int` tells Room to make use of a `PositionalDataSource` object.
-PositionalDataSource is used where we know the size of data is known and the data it groups based on its position.
+The `Int` tells Room to make use of a `PositionalDataSource` object. `PositionalDataSource` is used when the size of data is known and the data is grouped based on its position.
 If we were getting data from the network, we would make use of `PageKeyedDataSource`.
 This is because the data size is only known when we get a response from the network.

 ### Step 3 — Setting up the adapter
 The adapter is used to connect our recyclerview to the paged data.
 In the `androidkt` directory, create a class called `UsersAdapter` and add the code below.